Do you dress for yourself? You know…wear what you want because it pleases you? “Well of course I do!” you exclaim. “Doesn’t everybody?”

 Give yourself the gift of self-care, knowledge and renewed confidence with The Fashion Cure, an email series course that will take you by the hand (well, in a manner of speaking ) and give you the tools and resources to rediscover your Personal Style in midlife.

 Take a look in the mirror and make sure you are satisfied and comfortable with what you see.
 No…your body shape is probably not ‘perfect’, your hair might need a trim, the reflection may remind you that it’s time to start working out again…but this is YOU.
 Wear the clothes that reflect your style, make you happy and feeling good.
-When it comes to self confidence for women, dress to please yourself!
+When it comes to self confidence for women over 50, dress for yourself!
 You’ll not regret it.

 Like this post?
 Share it!